smikhalevski/react-corsair/README.md

 <dt>"route_loading"</dt>
 <dd>

 Render `loadingComponent` only if a route is changed during navigation.
+This is the default behavior.

 </dd>
 <dt>"avoid"</dt>